Next Steps for Exploring Students

 Four-Year Plans by Major– Includes the suggested coursework for a given major broken down by year and semester.

-Browse by Department– Check out this website for each of our academic departments OR check out one of the departments listed here -- this will give you a snapshot into various departments including majors and minors offered, ways to get involved in or gain experience, and what a recent alumni have accomplished after studying these fields.
+Browse by Department– Check out this website for each of our academic departments OR check out one of the departments listed here -- this will give you a snapshot into various departments including majors and minors offered, ways to get involved in or gain experience, and what recent alumni have accomplished after studying these fields.

 Morningside College Catalog– Includes academic major requirements, course descriptions and prerequisites, and related academic policies and procedures.